Bishop Hall Jubilee School

-Bishop Hall Jubilee School (BHJS; 何明華會督銀禧中學) is a secondary school located at 2C Oxford Road in Kowloon Tong, Kowloon, Hong Kong.
+Bishop Hall Jubilee School (BHJS; 何明華會督銀禧中學) is a co-educational secondary school located at 2C Oxford Road in Kowloon Tong, Kowloon, Hong Kong.
 The school is ran as a grant school.
 The school uses English as the medium of instruction.

 History

 The school was established in 1961 to commemorate the Silver Jubilee of Ronald Hall, who was Anglican Bishop of Victoria from 1932 to 1951 and Bishop of the Diocese of Hong Kong and Macao from 1951 to 1966.
 The school first used the campus of Heep Yunn School, relocating in 1962 to its present address in Oxford Road, Kowloon Tong.

+The year 2026 marks the 65th anniversary of the school, featuring events and activities through this academic year.

 The school has had six principals: